petrikemppainen/Genome-wide-hitchhiking/README.md

 # Genome-wide-hitchhiking
-Simulatation details for KONE applicaiton
+Simulatation details for proof of concept of "genome-wide hitch-hiking"

 # Code used for proof of concept

 # Run to create population in mutaion drift equilibrium